 7. Kapalua Plantation Course – Lahaina, Maui

-No list of golf courses in Hawaii is complete without mentioning the Plantation Course at Kapalua.
+No list of golf courses in Hawaii is complete without mentioning the Plantation Course at Kapalua on Maui.
 Designed by Ben Crenshaw and Bill Coore, the Plantation Course is consistently ranked as the best golf course in Hawaii.
 Offering breathtaking ocean views from nearly every hole, the Plantation Course is long enough from the tips to challenge even the pros but also wide enough to provide an enjoyable round for the average golfer.

 Housing legendary names in golf like Tiger Woods, Phil Mickelson, Ernie Els, Vijay Singh, and Dustin Johnson, the Plantation Course at Kapalua genuinely deserves its number one ranking.
 The dramatic elevation changes are one of the most excellent parts of the Plantation Course.